Kailash-Sankar/study_notes/python.md

   - collections.namedtuples
   - copy and deepcopy
   - Pickling and Unpickling
+    - converting objects in to string and parsing them back
+  - Memory
+    - All Python objects and data structures are located in a private heap
-  - Private heap, memory manager and garbage collector
+    - memory manager handles the allocation of heap space
+    - garbage collector recycles all the unused memory and so that it can be made available to the heap space
 * Guide
-  - PyChecker - finding bugs
+  - PyChecker - static analysis, finding bugs
+  - Pylint
-  - PEP8 - standrad syntax
+  - PEP8 - coding convention
   - import this -  Zen of Python
+* Qs
+  - list vs tuple
 * Links
   - https://realpython.com/instance-class-and-static-methods-demystified/
   - https://www.journaldev.com/14893/python-property-decorator